potassco/plasp/README.md

 | `--warning-level` arg (=`normal`) | Specify whether to output warnings normally (`normal`), to treat them as critical errors (`error`), or to ignore them (`ignore`). |
 | `--color` arg (=`auto`)           | Specify whether to colorize the output (`always`, `never`, or `auto`).                                                            |

+## Output Format

+`plasp` provides a uniform output format for SAS and PDDL input problems.
+See the [documentation of the output format](doc/output-format.md) for more details.

+If you want to write your own meta encoding for `plasp`’s output, the [simple example encoding](encodings/sequential-incremental.lp) gets you started.

 ## Building

 `plasp` requires a C++14 compiler (preferrably GCC ≥ 6.1 or clang ≥ 3.8), the `boost` libraries (≥ 1.55), and CMake for building.